 A very warm welcome to Telford Infant School!

-We hope that our website and the virtual tour (see the video above) will provide you with a flavour of our school.
-Below are additional Welcome Videos which have been created for our current new reception parents that will also help you get a flavour of the reception year at Telford Infants.
+In the meantime, we hope that our website and the virtual tour (see the video below) will provide you with a flavour of our school.

 Telford Infant School is an inclusive school, welcoming children from all backgrounds and abilities.
 We are 3 form entry taking 90 children in each year group with a maximum of 30 children in each class.